Multiverse-of-Projects/NewsAI/README.md

 # Add python path and run streamlit from src/dashboard/
 streamlit run app.py

+# If you want to run only the pipeline.py
+python -m src.pipeline

 # If you want to Unleash your creativity
 git checkout -b feature/skynet-integration